arthur-liqian/jekyll-blog/_drafts/rabbitmq/rabbitmq.md

         - fanout

+            DONE.
 According to the definition in the AMQP, fanout exchange ignores the routing key.
 This constraint should be verified first.
             That determines whether the routing key behaviors should be checked on a fanout exchange.
 - the projection between exchange and queue
     - one exchange to multipule queues
         - direct
-            - one exchange is bound to different queues with different routing keys
+            - DONE. one exchange is bound to different queues with different routing keys
         - fanout
-            - routing key would be ignored?
+            - DONE. routing key is always ignored
     - multiple exchange to one queue
     - multiple exchange to multiple queue
     - a pair of exchange and queue has multiple binding which have different